Skip to main content

 3. OpenClaw’s ~/.openclaw/.env

-This is defense in depth, not protection against a process running as you.
+This is defense in depth.
 The decrypted value is never logged, never returned in an HTTP response body, and never written to SQLite, audit, or observability records; it flows only into a spawned runtime process’s environment.
 A wrong, rotated, or lost master key fails closed (resolution returns null); it never throws into a request or leaks partial plaintext.

 Because resolveRuntimeKey falls back to process.env and OpenClaw’s .env, a runtime can already read as connected without an explicit Connect.
 For example, if ANTHROPIC_API_KEY is exported in the server’s environment or present in ~/.openclaw/.env, both claude-code and clawboo-native resolve a credential and report ready.